emoochangu/drop_off/README.md

-## PART 2 — Using the GitHub Website
+## Method 2 — Using the GitHub Website

 This method is simpler but less powerful.